kanaka/raft.js/research_class/paper.md

-1. Simple WebRTC messaging: implement a small JavaScript application that uses the PeerJS client library and an unmodified PeerJS signalling server.
+1. Simple WebRTC messaging: implement a small JavaScript application that uses the PeerJS client library and an unmodified PeerJS signaling server.
 Demonstrate communication over WebRTC DataChannel using two browser instances (or browser tabs).

 2. Raft.js over WebRTC: combine the existing Raft.js implementation
    with the small JavaScript application above to demonstrate Raft over WebRTC.
 This step uses a statically configured three node cluster (three browser tabs).
-The PeerJS signalling server is polled to retrieve the list and other clients and the Raft cluster is started when the number of PeerJS clients reaches three.
+The PeerJS signaling server is polled to retrieve the list and other clients and the Raft cluster is started when the number of PeerJS clients reaches three.